experimentarium/times/docs/part-2/07-climate-module.md

 **Description:** The amount of climate indicator in a reservoir.

-**Purpose and** This variable tracks the amount of reservoir-specific climate indicator by **Occurrence:** period.
+**Purpose and Occurrence:** This variable tracks the amount of reservoir-specific climate indicator by period.
 This variable is generated for each of the reservoirs for each of the aggregate indicators: ATM/UP/LO for CO<sub>2</sub> emissions, ATM/UP for CH<sub>4</sub> and N<sub>2</sub>O emissions, and ATM/LO for FORCING (connected to the temperature reservoirs).

 **Units:** GtC (for CO<sub>2</sub> emissions), Mt (for CH<sub>4</sub> and N<sub>2</sub>O emissions), or °C (for temperature reservoirs).